Menu

 OUR VISION

-We envision the time when every teacher, specialist, parent, and student has access to learning or teachingthrough music as a vital and integral part of everyday learning, from preschool through high school.
+We envision the time when every teacher, specialist, parent, and student has access to learning or teaching through music as a vital and integral part of developing authentic self-expression, approaching everyday learning with joy and creativity, from preschool through high school.

 OUR SERVICES